-- AfS portfolio: Besides the fact that it is used mainly for liquidity purposes and hold usually to maturity, it still continues the discussions about the treatment of AfS unrealized gains and losses in own funds.
-If AfS revaluation will be filtered from own funds finally it would in our view make no sense to apply AVA to AfS. - Hedging derivatives and hedged items in case if fair valued (fair value hedging or cash flow hedging of 'fair valued' A/L): It is unclear in relation to Article 30 treatment of cash flow hedges (the fair value reserves related to gains and losses on cash flow hedges of financial instruments that are not valued at fair value shall not be included in any element of own fund). - A/L under 'fair value option'.
+- AfS portfolio: it is used mainly for liquidity purposes and held usually to maturity. - Hedging derivatives and hedged items in case if fair valued (fair value hedging or cash flow hedging of 'fair valued' A/L).
+It is also unclear in relation to Article 30 - treatment of cash flow hedges (the fair value reserves related to gains and losses on cash flow hedges of financial instruments that are not valued at fair value shall not be included in any element of own fund). - A/L under 'fair value option'.
 FVO is usually used instead of hedge-accounting, there are mostly hold to maturity items.